GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/05_gmosnb600_cmdline.rst

 Science Observations
 ====================
-The science target is a white dwarfs but there are other stars in the slit too.
+The science target is a well-separated binary white dwarfs but there are other stars in the slit too.
 DRAGONS will extract everything it can find an aperture for.
 The sequence has four images that were dithered spatially and along the dispersion axis.
 DRAGONS will register the four images in both direction, align and stack them